magler1/HubMicrobes/README.md

 agler@mpipz.mpg.de

-to reproduce the analysis, first download and extract the data from:
+to reproduce the figures:
+1. first download and extract the data from:

+2. Read the Readme_FigureX.txt files for steps to complete for each figure